Nerajno/100daysofcodelog/README.md

 - log2.md -> log2.html
 - notes.md -> notes.html

-Initially all log files are placed in the `/docs` folder.
+Initially, all log files are placed in the `/docs` folder.
 This will create the html files in the root of your GitHub Pages repo site.

 It is possible to create a folder structure to hold additional Markdown files.
 These would then be converted to HTML and hosted on GitHub Pages.